 RQMIS can work with you to determine how to best define your product's Intended Use and Indication for Use, as well as determine how the product's MOA achieves the intended use so as to minimize regulatory impact.

 Your product's technology and how it achieves its intended use will define whether the medical product is regulated as a device, a drug, a biologic, or tissue.
-A medical product viewed in the EU as a device can be viewed in the United States as a drug.
+A medical product viewed in the EU/UK as a device can be viewed in the United States as a drug.
 How the product interacts with the human body to achieve its intended use is what will drive the regulatory decision.